RealismusModding/FS17_seasons/README.md

 - Pedestrians do not spawn in the Winter.
 - When snow falls, tippers and shovels fill up.
 Put them in a shed (when the map has a snow mask) or activate the cover.
 - Snow will melt from tippers and shovels when it is not freezing outside.
-- Bunker Silo contents now take one third of a season to fermentate.
+- Bunker Silo contents now take one third of a season to ferment.

 ### Weather forecast
 - 7 day weather forecast